-Mike Werling: Enriching the Soil and Improving the Bottom Line
+Mike Werling: Enriching Soil for Bottom Line

 Mike Werling, a fifth-generation farmer, is thrilled that his “farming ugly” practices of no-till and cover crops are enriching his Indiana yellow-clay soils, turning them darker and prairie-like.
 He delights in watching earthworms forage at night on his farm and says he typically finds half a dozen in a shovel scoop.